SethDrake/zapret2/docs/manual.en.md

 ## Calling Lua code

-Lua code is invoked in two stages:
+Lua code is invoked in 3 stages:

 1. Once at program startup via `--lua-init=code|@file`.
 If the parameter value starts with `@`, a file is executed; otherwise, the value is treated as Lua code.
 Gzip file compression is supported.
 The program first checks for "file", then "file.gz".
 2. During profile processing via `--lua-desync=function_name:arg1[=val1]:arg2[=val2]:argN[=valN]`.